 BAR LIABILITY FOR ASSAULTS IN BARS, CLUBS AND OTHER ESTABLISHMENTS

-Our New York City personal accident lawyers have handled numerous cases involving assault and batteries cases that occur in bars nightclubs and other establishements.
+Our New York City personal accident lawyers have handled numerous cases involving assault and batteries cases that occur in bars nightclubs and other establishments.
 If you suffered personal injuries because you were attacked by a customer in a bar or other establishment that serves alcohol, the bar may be responsible to compensate you for your personal injuries.

 The most common problem faced by our New York City injury attorneys is that the assailant usually has no money to pay for the damage and injuries that they caused or they fled the scene of the incident and cannot be identified.
 If you go no further, that would leave the injured victim of violence without a remedy.
 Fortunately, there are sometimes other parties who are responsible for an assault and who can be held liable for not taking adequate steps to provide either adequate security or a reasonably safe commercial property.
-In other words, bars and clubs are responsible to provide their customers with a resonably safe premises and can be held responsible for even criminal acts of their patrons, if they failed to provide adequate security or react to a dangerous situation that escalated and resulted in a customer being injured.
+In other words, bars and clubs are responsible to provide their customers with a reasonably safe premises and can be held responsible for even criminal acts of their patrons, if they failed to provide adequate security or react to a dangerous situation that escalated and resulted in a customer being injured.

 Our New York City personal injury attorneys have significant expertise and experience in analyzing liability issues involved in holding both security companies, bar owners, nightclub owners and other land owners responsible for not providing adequate security for their patrons.